HendricAlmeida/HendricAlmeida/README.md

 ## Hi there 👋 Im Hendric!

-<p> Computer Science student with a strong interest in the intersection of technology, design, and efficiency.
+Computer Science student with a strong interest in the intersection of technology, design, and efficiency.
 I am dedicated to the daily study of software development and organizational methodologies, always prioritizing clarity and quality in code delivery.
-Currently seeking an internship opportunity to contribute to the team and accelerate my professional growth.</p>
+Currently seeking an internship opportunity to contribute to the team and accelerate my professional growth.

- Technologies & Tools
+###Technologies & Tools
 <img loading="lazy" scr="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/css3/css3-original-wordmark.svg" weight="30px"  height="30px">

 <!--